 This article hopes to shed some light on the real frontier of Chilean wine.
 Find out what’s up-and-coming and how to find great wines from the region.

 The hottest region in Chile, Elqui Valley, receives less water than the Gobi Dessert. by Matt Wilson

 The Real Frontier of Chilean Wine

 It’s time to break out of our shell and go exploring!
 Chile is home to many fascinating varieties of wines that are just now entering the US.
-These wines are painting an entirely new picture of possibility for Chilean wine.
+These wines are painting an entirely new picture of the possibility of Chilean wine.
 No longer is Chile just a producer of commercial value wine.
-This old Chile is giving way to the New Chile and becoming a varied playground of grape varieties and innovation.
+This old Chile is giving way to New Chile and becoming a varied playground of grape varieties and innovation.

 Here are a few wines that have called Chile home for well over one hundred years, but are brand new to many of us.

 Find Your Wine on The Edge of the West

 This map lays out tons of great wines awaiting your discovery in one of the largest wine making areas on earth.Buy Map